Alefoggia17/Violent-Python-For-Artisan/README.md

 * To perform the syntactic evaluation, run the command ``python semantic_analisys.py``.
 The script opens up a window that lets you select the file to evaluate.
 Make sure to select the file containing the results of the previous syntactic analysis.

+### Step 6: Metrics

+Through the script [here] it is possible to calculate some metrics as described in [README.md](https://github.com/dessertlab/ACCA/blob/main/Experimental%20Results/README.md)

-### Step 6: Results
+### Step 7: Results

-The results can be stored in a manually compiled excel file such as in 'https://github.com/dessertlab/ACCA/tree/main/Experimental%20Results'
+The results can be stored in a manually compiled excel file such as [here](https://github.com/dessertlab/ACCA/blob/main/Experimental%20Results/Results.xlsx)
 * The results of the semantic analysis are both shown and stored in a .csv file in the ``Output/Output_Semantic_Analysis`` folder.
 * The results of the syntactic analysis are both shown and stored in a .csv file in the ``Output/Output_Syntactic_Analysis`` folder.
 In the ``Filtered Snippets`` folder you can also find the results filtered by warnings, undefined symbol errors and other errors.
-*